learn-co-curriculum/dsc-html-css-scraping-recap-v2-1/README.md

 In this section, you learned a lot about web pages and how to exploit their structure for your own web scraping purposes.
 Take this opportunity to briefly review some of the key takeaways from the section.

-## Objectives

-You will be able to:

-   * Identify key takeaways from web design
-   * Recall precautions and best practices of web scraping

 ## HTML